ShaikAmeena2990/Network-Forecating-Deployment/README.md

 Create time windows for sequence prediction

-# Model Training
+# 2.Model Training

 Train both LSTM and GRU-FCN models on the dataset

 Evaluate models using RMSE, loss, and visualizations

-# Model Saving
+# 3.Model Saving

 Save the trained models using pickle

-# API Development
+# 4.API Development

 Create Flask API for serving model predictions

 Load model and accept JSON input for inference

-# Dockerization
+# 5.Dockerization

 Write Dockerfile to containerize the Flask app

 Test locally using docker build and docker run

-# CI/CD Pipeline
+# 6.CI/CD Pipeline

 Set up GitHub Actions workflow for automatic build and deployment

 Build Docker image, push to AWS ECR, and deploy to ECS

-# Deployment on AWS
+# 8.Deployment on AWS

 Create ECR repository and ECS cluster